kennysmithed/oels2023/oels_practical_wk3.md

 The idea is that every week you will add a new subfolder to the `online_experiments_practicals` folder containing new code for a new experiment.

 This code should run on your local computer (just open the `grammaticality_judgments.html` file in your browser) or you can upload it to the jspsychlearning server and play with it there, using the same sort of directory structure - it needs to be in `public_html`, e.g. if you have exactly the same directory structure on the server then the code would be in `public_html/online_experiments_practicals/grammaticality_judgments/`, and the URL for your experiment would be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/grammaticality_judgments/grammaticality_judgments.html (where UUN is your student number, s22... or whatever).
+Or you can go to https://jspsychlearning.ppls.ed.ac.uk/~UUN/ and navigate to your code there.

 First, get the code and run through it so you can check it runs, and you can see what it does.
 Then take a look at the HTML and js files in your code editor (we are recommending Visual Studio Code).

 ### Walk through the code

-`grammaticality_judgments.js` is probably one of the simplest types of experiments you could build.
+This is probably one of the simplest types of experiments you could build.
 It has 4 grammaticality judgment trials, where participants provide a keypress response: y or n for "yes, this sentence could be spoken by a native speaker of English" or "no, it could not".
 Note that is slightly different from what Sprouse (2011) does - he asks people for a numerical response rather than a simple yes-no, we'll come to that later.

 There is also a little bit of wrapper around those 4 trials - a consent screen where participants click a button to give consent and proceed to the experiment, some information screens before the experiment proper starts, and then a final screen where you can display debrief information, completion codes etc to participants.